jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Because a triangle basically merges with its container, it’s like you aren’t bothered by the borders of a triangle.
 That makes the triangle an easy way of grouping members, without harming the way you access the members.

 You can also put a circle around members to group them.
 That changes the way you access the members, though.
-You’d have to qualify the access with the name of the grouping circle.
+You’d might qualify the access with the name of the grouping circle.

 #### A Circle Contains But Interface Implementations